 - If you are struggling to obtain gauge or your yarn keeps on splitting, it may not be you or your hooks / needle, it may be your yarn!

 I hope that you found this article helpful.
-For free patterns and tutorials, have a look here.
+Have a look here for more free patterns and tutorials.